Skip to main content

 1960 Junior League funds first paid director.

-1964 Museum expands into entire building and park with McNairy House.
+1964 Museum expands into entire building and Mary Lynn Richardson Park.

 1974 Isley House joins McNairy House (moved 1968) in historic park.